By appointment (in person or Zoom)

 Trained as a feminist geographer, her work examines how youth in the US come to understand themselves and their identities in and through institutional spaces like schools and detention facilities.
 Her research shows that while youth must spend vast amounts of time negotiating institutional structures that demand behavioral conformity, they alone shoulder the repercussions when they fail to meet expectations that are grounded in stereotypes, norms, and demands for idealized bodies.
 Her research foregrounds the emotional and subjective experiences of youth, especially girls, gender nonconforming, and queer youth, as they confront the oppressive social and cultural expectations of gender, sexuality, race, ethnicity, class, and embodiment.

 Dr. Thomas teaches courses on the school to prison pipeline, feminist pedagogy, feminist prison studies, and settler colonialism.
-She taught an Inside-Out course on feminist and queer perspectives on incarceration at the Franklin Medical Center in Columbus during Spring Semester, 2019, and looks forward to teaching at the Ohio Reformatory for Women after the pandemic.
+She taught an Inside-Out course on feminist and queer perspectives on incarceration at the Franklin Medical Center in Columbus during Spring Semester 2019, and at the Ohio Reformatory for Women in Spring Semester 2021.
 In collaboration with Dr. Tiyi Morris at OPEEP, she is working to expand OSU’s commitment to prison-based education.
 Her goal as an educator is to foster opportunities that enable personal and intellectual growth to flourish simultaneously and to elevate collaborative practices of teaching and learning.
-She has spent time as a volunteer at juvenile detention facilities in central Ohio with incarcerated girls, and as a higher education volunteer at the Marion Correctional Institution through the nonprofit organization, Healing Broken Circles.
+She spent time as a volunteer at juvenile detention facilities in central Ohio with incarcerated girls, and as a higher education volunteer at the Marion Correctional Institution through the nonprofit organization, Healing Broken Circles.

 Please visit OPEEP: Ohio Prison Education Exchange Project.